argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

 ### Options

 ```
+  -N, --app-namespace string                              Only sync an application in namespace
       --apply-out-of-sync-only                            Sync only out-of-sync resources
       --assumeYes                                         Assume yes as answer for all user queries or prompts
       --async                                             Do not wait for application to sync before continuing